palmafr/pseudocodes-cs4725-w2025/README.md

 # Problem 2: Kaggle Challenge!

-Search and pick any model (simple or complex) from Kaggle, test run it, and IMPROVE its performance by any margin using your own trick!
+Search and pick any model (simple or complex) from Kaggle -- Test run it
+-- IMPROVE its performance by any margin using your own trick!

 Source: [https://www.kaggle.com/models](https://www.kaggle.com/models)